-The Quality Improvement Strategic Planning & Assessment Committee will be charged with reviewing any and all by-law changes as proposed by the Planning Council Co-Chairs, any standing committee or Planning Council member and for monitoring Planning Council compliance with the by-laws.
+The Strategic Planning & Assessment Committee will be charged with reviewing any and all by-law changes as proposed by the Planning Council Co-Chairs, any standing committee or Planning Council member and for monitoring Planning Council compliance with the by-laws.

-The Quality Improvement Strategic Planning & Assessment Committee must present all proposed by-law changes to the full Planning Council for approval.
+The Strategic Planning & Assessment Committee must present all proposed by-law changes to the full Planning Council for approval.
 The By-laws may be amended or repealed, and new By-laws adopted by the Council at any Regular Meeting by a two-thirds majority vote of the members who are present and voting, provided that the amendment has been submitted in writing to the members of the Council for his/her review, not less than seven (7) days prior to the vote.

-The most recent approved copy of By-Laws of the Ryan White Planning Council: New Haven & Fairfield Counties is available the NHFF Counties website https://www.nhffryanwhitehivaidscare.org/
+The most recent approved copy of By-Laws of the Ryan White Planning Council: New Haven & Fairfield Counties is available on the NHFF Counties website.